How to Become a Web Developer (And Land Your First Job)

 Bootcamps focus on teaching foundational and intermediate web development skills.
 Many bootcamp curricula are tailored to a particular area of focus (i.e., front end, back end, full stack).
 That said, you can expect to leave a full stack web development bootcamp with job-ready coding knowledge and a well-stocked professional portfolio.

 Full stack bootcamps are full, structured programs that provide experienced instructors, individualized support and lively class environments.
-They are particularly attractive for their flexibility; aside from being significantly cheaper than four-year degrees, many provide part-time, weekend and night scheduling options that can be completed in as little as three to six months.
+They are particularly attractive for their flexibility; aside from being significantly cheaper than four-year degrees, many provide part-time night scheduling options that can be completed in as little as three to six months.

 Get Program Info

 These days, information is only ever a few clicks away.
 There are many online options, both free and paid, where you can sign up for a formal class, watch tutorial videos, complete projects or even watch recorded computer science lectures.
 Such programs are typically entirely self-directed: you set your own schedule, engage with the material when you have time and explore the resources provided at your own pace.

 Some free online sources provide practical coding experience by connecting students with nonprofit projects.
 You can also read books on coding to expand your theoretical knowledge.
 In fact, these resources can be an excellent adjunct even when you pursue a more structured and formal education program.

 A caveat here — this type of self-directed education requires you to set up a clear schedule and prioritize your lessons even when you have other obligations and stressors.